aflin/rampart/docs/source/sql1.rst

 of various tables that store descriptive and statistical information related to the database.
 The catalog can be accessed to retrieve information about the contents and structure of the database.
-The system catalog is discussed in more detail in Chapter [chp:AdmDB].
+The system catalog is discussed in more detail in Chapter :ref:`sql4:Administration of the Database`.
-As shown in Figure [fig:CrTab], the CREATE TABLE command results in an empty table.
+As shown in the Figure below, the CREATE TABLE command results in an empty table.
-[fig:CrTab]

 ::

       RES_ID RNAME            JOB            EDUC         EXP